vedph/cadmus-general/README.md

 The library includes all the old parts with these additions:

-- EventsPart: historical events part.
+- `HistoricalEventsPart`: historical events part.
-- MetadataPart: generic metadata part.
+- `MetadataPart`: generic metadata part.

 No part or fragment ID has been changed.